 Destroy all evidence

 Spring cleaning is right around the corner, and so is the need for mega updates in your business.
-You dispose of all data stored on a hard drive, your old washed old laptop/cell phone, or maybe even took down notes on a piece of paper.
-As the saying goes, “One man’s trash is another man’s treasure”.
+You dispose of all data stored on a hard drive, your old washed laptop/cell phone, or maybe even take down notes on a piece of paper.
+As the saying goes, “One man’s trash is another man’s treasure.”
 And the saying is absolutely true!

-You’ll be surprised as to who all could possibly love those old discarded drives.
+You’ll be surprised as to who could possibly love those old discarded drives.
 If it gets into the wrong hands, you’re properly going to lose much more than you bargained for.
-Most official drives that are discarded aren’t usually purged of all the files it holds.
+Most official drives that are discarded aren’t usually purged of all the files they hold.

 Home business security

-Just because you’re working from home, doesn’t mean that you’re free from the next cyber attack.
-It’s a fact if you’re a work from home boss or employee; the environment you work in is automatically not safe.
-The security setting at home is not the same as it’s at the office.
+Just because you’re working from home doesn’t mean that you’re free from the next cyber attack.
+It’s a fact if you’re a work-from-home boss or employee; the environment you work in is automatically not safe.
+The security setting at home is not the same as it is at the office.
 You’re probably undermanned or just don’t have the proper security tools.